ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### promptUI

 `promptUI`: Specifies the prompt element that is shown to collect the user's consent.
 The prompt element should be child element of `<amp-consent>` with an `id` that is referenced by the `promptUI`.
-How a user interacts with the prompt UI will be covered in the following.
-(TODO add link)
+How a user interacts with the prompt UI will be covered in the following [section](#prompt-ui).

 ## Consent Management